WinterTC55/proposal-minimum-common-api/README.md

-# Minimum Common API
+# Minimum common web API

+This repository contains the source for the current draft of the Minimum common web API specification.

-The idea behind the Minimum Common API is to document the minimal collection of Web Platform APIs that ought to be implemented by Web-interoperable runtimes.
+This specification aims to define a minimal collection of web APIs that should be implemented by server side runtimes that aim to be web-interoperable.

-## How are the APIs selected

-By looking at the APIs that are already implemented and supported in common across Node.js, Deno, and Cloudflare Workers.
-If there were at least two implementations among those -- either already supported or in progress -- then it was added to the list.

-## Is the list finalized?

-Oh heavens no. The initial draft is just an initial draft.
-A first stab at a collection we need to work through and finalize.

-## How do we decide what makes the final list?

-I don't know yet.
-That's something we still need to work through.
+This source is processed to obtain a human-readable version, which you can view [here](https://min-common-api.proposal.wintertc.org).

+The human-readable version of this specification is generated using [Bikeshed](https://speced.github.io/bikeshed).